+'''

 cost-The new value for minimum.
 When null, an exception is thrown.

+'''

-IllegalArgumentException-when minimum is null or its time value is less than zero.
+IllegalArgumentException-when minimum is null or its time value is less than zero getCostUnderrunHandler a reference to an instance of AsyncEventHandler that is cost overrun handler of this.